turquoisedragon2926/ParametricDFNOs-Examples/README.md

 salloc --gpus=NTASKS --time=01:00:00 --ntasks=NTASKS --gpus-per-task=1 --gpu-bind=none
 ```

+> [!WARNING]
+> Your `salloc` might look different based on your HPC cluster.

 Now run any of the distributed examples:

 ### Distributed FFT of a 3D Tensor
 ```shell